 The mainstreaming of comic culture

-Comic books and graphic novels are enjoying a boom, with August 2016 hitting a 15-year distribution high since December 1996.
+Comic books and graphic novels are enjoying a boom, with August 2016 hitting a since December 1996.
 Sales have been growing thanks to the popularity of movies based on comic books, which have also helped expand the audience beyond the core young adult male demo to include females, a variety of ethnicities, as well as older and younger readers.

 Experts say we can thank 1977’s Star Wars for today’s mainstream comic culture.
 That movie took science fiction out of the specialized niche world it previously lived in.
 While it never went away, Star Wars jumped to new relevance in pop culture with the release of 2015’s The Force Awakens (which is now the highest-grossing movie domestically of all time, without adjusting for inflation).
 In 2001, films The Lord of the Rings: The Fellowship of the Ring and Harry Potter and the Sorcerer’s Stone did for fantasy what Star Wars did for science fiction.